 With filmmaker Laura Degnan, Kirsten is one half of Celebrating Change, a digital storytelling project and poetry blog.
 She and Laura have previously collaborated on film-poems Impermanence, Love Is Waiting To Come Through You, and Imelda Says.
 The latter two were part of Kirsten’s second theatre show, The Trouble With Compassion, which was accompanied by a poetry collection of the same name with award-winning independent press Burning Eye Books.
 Kirsten’s first show, The Moon Cannot Be Stolen, wove together 20-year old travel journals with live tabla music, and was nominated for a Saboteur Award for Best Solo Show.

-Kirsten’s recent projects include a writer’s residency at Middlesbrough Institute of Modern Art, where she used archive documents to develop techniques in the blackout, erasure and found poetries that make up part of her online practise.
-The project resulted in a set of 30 ‘Strange Prompts’ that formed the basis of a month-long online collaboration with multiple poets, and the creation of a new pamphlet.
-Kirsten’s ekphrastic poems have been published in literary magazine Ink, Sweat & Tears and critical art journal Corridor 8, and have been longlisted for the Poetry Society’s Artlyst Art To Poetry Award 2020.
+Kirsten’s recent projects include a commissioned community art project for Summer Streets festival, in which she interviewed people about their lockdown walks in order to write micro-poetry based on their experiences, and present it to them in the form of collaged zines.
+In 2019-20, she undertook a writer’s residency at Middlesbrough Institute of Modern Art, where she used archive documents to develop techniques in the blackout, erasure and found poetries that make up part of her online practise.
+Kirsten’s ekphrastic poems have been published in literary magazine Ink, Sweat & Tears and critical art journal Corridor 8, and have been HIghly Commended in for the Poetry Society’s Artlyst Art To Poetry Award 2020.

 Kirsten has also held writing residencies at archive project Hartlepool History Now & Then, and at the Bloodaxe Archives at Newcastle University.
 The former residency resulted in a series of poems re-telling the experiences of merchant mariners and their families in WW1, which were published in chapbook form by Black Light Engine Room press, and sit as audio poems on the archive website.
 The latter residency resulted in poems, a performance piece and some text-based visual art in response to ephemera from Bloodaxe Press.